-While the previous points made by Gunter (2003) about the need to consider trade surplus, instead of simply exports, when assessing repayment capacity is a valid improvement, it remains quite limited in its ability to measure government debt servicing capacity.
-The trade account represents only one of the possible sources of the country's foreign exchange.
-A more comprehensive approach should consider not only the trade balance but also the balance from all the other BoP accounts excluding grants (to keep the focus on the domestic capacity to generate resources).
-In addition, even after including all the relevant account balances, the sum of their balances would not be automatically translated into foreign exchange available to the government to service debt.
+In addition, even if the amounts of foreign exchange entering in the country are properly identified, this amount would not be automatically translated into foreign exchange available to the government to service the external debt.
 This is so because of two aspects.
-First, in order to be able to access this foreign exchange the money would have to be generated by the government itself (public enterprise exports, selling of public assets, or taxes charged in foreign currency) or, being private exports, they would have to enter into the central bank circuit and this depends on the prevailing agreements between the government and the respective private entities.
+First, in order to be able to access this foreign exchange the money would have to be generated by the government itself (public enterprise exports, selling of public assets, or taxes charged in foreign currency) or, being private exports, they would have to enter into the Central Bank or into the foreign exchange market circuit and this depends on the prevailing agreements between the government and the respective private entities.
 In addition, to this as argued by Martin (2004:16) governments may be unable (or unwilling given inflationary risks) to buy foreign exchange in the markets to transform private export earnings into government foreign exchange to pay external debt service.
+Also, if the Government buys foreign exchange in the market it crowds out foreign exchange available for the private sector, potentially adding problems to the real economy and to the export sector.
 Second, by requesting in its definition of debt sustainability that debt servicing should not constrain growth, the LIC DSF suggests that only after the amount of foreign exchange necessary for developmental activities are subtracted from the foreign exchange that the government can access, it would be feasible to use the remaining to service the debt.

 A similar analysis can be done for the case of the ratio of debt (or debt service) to government revenues.
 Not all government revenues are available for debt servicing if we consider that the government need to make developmental expenses.
 As government revenues growth is likely to be accompanied by expenses growth, considering only the debt-to-revenues ratio is a weak proxy of the evolution of repayment capacity.
 The dynamics of the primary balance would provide a more accurate assessment.
-In addition, is the now widely acknowledged fact that debt needs to be serviced in foreign currency and that government revenues in local currency cannot be automatically transferred to foreign exchange - not neglecting its relevance to the debt repayment capacity, though.15